Tax Deductions Explained for 2022 Filings

 The higher standard deduction made itemizing less worthwhile for many taxpayers.
 Itemizing was often the default choice for homeowners with a mortgage in the past because of the mortgage interest deduction.
 But now choosing the standard deduction often yields the bigger tax savings.

 Still, a number of itemized deductions remain in play.

 If your potential deductions equal more than the standard deduction, itemizing will lower your taxable income and save you money.

-Here’s another way to think about it: If you’re a young, single person with a full-time job, you’re healthy and you rent rather than own a home, you will almost certainly take the standard deduction because your deductible expenses probably won’t total more than $12,200.
+Here’s another way to think about it: If you’re a young, single person with a full-time job, you’re healthy and you rent rather than own a home, you will almost certainly take the standard deduction because your deductible expenses probably didn’t total more than $12,550 in 2021.

 Popular Tax Deductions for Itemizers

-If you’re thinking of itemizing, you need to know what is and isn’t tax deductible.
+If you think you should itemize, you need to know what is and isn’t tax deductible.
 Here are some common deductions.

 1. Charitable Contributions

 If you gave money or goods to a charity during the year, you could be eligible for a tax deduction.
 The organization must be designated as a nonprofit by the IRS.
 Usually these are religious, educational or charitable groups.